ahoneybun/Arch_LUKS_systemd-boot_install/System76-Software.md

 - Base Manjaro GNOME install
 - Base Arch GNOME install

+# Packages needed:

 Using the AUR for system76 packages:

-# Packages needed:

 ```
 sudo pacman -S base-devel git dfu-programmer efibootmgr rust typescript dmidecode dkms linux-headers at python-cffi python-distro python-evdev python-pynacl python-systemd python-xlib
 ```

+---
+**NOTE**
-NOTE: For Manjaro make sure to match with the kernel version.
+  For Manjaro make sure to match with the kernel version.
 Current Manjaro uses the 5.9 kernel so use #8.
 You can use this command to find the kernel version:

 ```
 uname -a
 ```

-NOTE: For any GNOME Shell extensions to show up in the Extensions application you will need to log out and back in.
+For any GNOME Shell extensions to show up in the Extensions application you will need to log out and back in.
+---

 ## Build and Install system76-firmware-daemon